valaises/pdf-chat/README.md

-# Chat with PDF - Document Search Tools
+#  Document Search Tools Server

 A standalone server that allows users to upload PDF documents and after documents are parsed and processed, users are able to call `/v1/tools-execute`, passing a conversation with pending tool calls.
 Server answers tool calls, producing new Messages with Results: RAG Messages, Helper Messages, or Text Messages.

-Please, visit http://HOSTNAME/docs to access the API documentation
+Please, visit http://HOSTNAME/docs to access the API documentation All models that endpoints accept or output, are also available.
+Documentation is always up-to-date as it's generated on APP's startup.

+Hint: in documentation "tick" show Response Schema.
+If it's too long to read: copy-paste to LLM and ask it to create structures in your language/library

-Alternatively, RAW OpenAPI documentation can be accessed at http://HOSTNAME/v1/openapi.json
+Alternatively, RAW OpenAPI documentation can be accessed at http://HOSTNAME/v1/openapi.json -- Useful for alternative API Clients: Yaak, Postman, etc.
 ## Overview

 This application provides a complete pipeline for: